 5. Ubersuggest — My top SEO pick for hobbyists and small site owners.

-• Unique features: Keyword Magic Tool, personalized keyword data for your domain
+• Unique features: AI assistant providing personalized data for your domain, AI brand insights

-• Pricing: Starts at $139/month for the Semrush Pro plan
+• Pricing: Starts at $139/month for the Semrush Pro plan.
+Semrush One, which combines traditional SEO + AI search solution, starts at $199/month.

-• Free trial: Semrush has a free plan where you can conduct 10 free searches daily.
-But you can also sign up for a 14-day free trial
+• Free trial: Semrush SEO Toolkit has a free version where you can conduct 10 free searches daily.
+But you can also sign up for a 14-day free trial.
+You can also test Semrush One for free for 14 days using my partner link

-Semrush is probably one of the most well-known Ahrefs alternatives that have been on the market since 2008.
+Semrush is one of the most popular Ahrefs alternatives that has been around since 2008.

 Just like Ahrefs, I’ve been familiar with Semrush since 2015 and used it occasionally.